dapper91/pjrpc/README.rst

 Installation
 ------------

-You can install pjrpc with pip:
+You can install xjsonrpc with pip:

 .. code-block:: console

-    $ pip install pjrpc
+    $ pip install xjsonrpc

 Extra requirements